RigoYao/learngit/readme.txt

-this is my txt to learn how to use git just for a test
+this was my txt to learn how to use git just for two test